A Story of Rosi

 Rosi’s good start.
 Then, “a vegetable the rest of her life”?

 I grew up in a family of physicians, researchers and academics.
-My career detoured in college with massive brain damage: amnesia, going blind, numb hands and feet, no memory of childhood, no math skills and meager language abilities.
-Mine was caused by exceptionally severe mercury poisoning (275 times what was then considered toxic, 1375 times the current toxic level), from prescription medicine for my skin.
+My career detoured in college with massive brain damage: loss of memory, vision, sensation; no connection to childhood, no math skills and meager language abilities.
+Mine was caused by exceptionally severe mercury poisoning (275 times what was then considered toxic), from prescription medicine for my skin.
 One doctor said I had come within two weeks of death.
 In 1970, doctors told my father I would be a vegetable the rest of my life.
 (Little did they know.
 It just goes to show that our current state of scientific knowledge is not infallible.
 Perhaps 50% of what we thought we knew, from the best research available, has been overturned in the last 10 years (Jon Lieff, M.D.)
 That’s not to give up on science, just recognize that it is difficult to know what we don’t know: “Science is not a magic wand that turns everything it touches to truth. …This concept is fundamental — whatever we know now is only our best approximation of the truth.
 We can never presume to have everything right.”.

 In 1970, there were no CT scans, MRI’s, or brain injury rehab clinics, no one to direct my healing.
 As I experimented with alternatives and slowly recovered, I discovered neuroplasticity before doctors realized it was possible for adults to change their brains.
 Over the last 20 years, this subject has become popular, and well researched.
 To mention a few of my favorites: